Kris Medlen: 2012 season

 On September 3, 2012, Medlen faced the Colorado Rockies at Turner Field, and got the win in dominant fashion.
 Medlen pitched a complete game, allowing five hits and no walks while striking out a career-best 12 batters.
 He threw 111 pitches, with 88 of them being strikes.
 Medlen's streak of consecutive scoreless innings came to an end (at 34 2/3 innings) in the 7th inning when Carlos Gonzalez scored on an error by Paul Janish.
 This was the longest streak of consecutive scoreless innings for a Braves pitcher since Greg Maddux in 2000.

 On September 8, 2012, Medlen faced the New York Mets at Citi Field, and recorded his 8th win of the season.
 Medlen had completed 6 innings, allowing 4 hits and 2 earned runs, when the game was delayed because of rain.
 Medlen did not return after the 75-minute delay, but got credit for the win in the 11–3 victory for the Braves.
 When he allowed an earned run in the 4th inning, his streak of consecutive innings without an earned run ended at 40 1/3 innings.
 This streak had started at Citi Field on August 11.
 His streak of innings without allowing a home run ended at 53 innings, when Cedeno hit a home run in the 5th innings.

-On September 14, 2012, Medlen got the start against the first-place Washington National, at Turner Field, and pitched 7.0 innings, leaving with the score tied at 1–1.
+On September 14, 2012, Medlen got the start against the first-place Washington Nationals, at Turner Field, and pitched 7.0 innings, leaving with the score tied at 1–1.
 In his 7 innings, Medlen allowed 5 hits and 1 walk, while recording 13 strike-outs, a career high.
 The Braves went on to win the game 2–1, with a run in the bottom of the ninth, winning their 20th consecutive game that Medlen had started.
 This 20 game streak was a franchise record for the Braves and tied a major record set by the New York Yankees and Roger Clemens in 2001.
 Medlen had 8 called third strikes in the game, the most of any major league pitcher in 2012 and the most for any Braves pitcher since Greg Maddux in 2000.